Employment Opportunity: Faculty Member in Counselor Education

 Description of Position

-The Northwest Nazarene University Department of Counselor Education is seeking applications for a full-time, tenure-track Assistant or Associate Professor position to begin fall semester 2018.
+The Northwest Nazarene University Department of Counselor Education is seeking applications for two full-time, tenure-track Assistant or Associate Professor positions to begin fall semester 2019.

 Northwest Nazarene University is sponsored by the Church of the Nazarene and seeks to reflect the cultural and ethnic diversity of the body of Christ in its faculty, staff, administration and students.
 All those interested are encouraged to apply and will be evaluated equitably.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.